 Fox Insight is a virtual clinical study conducted by the Michael J. Fox Foundation for Parkinson's disease research.
 Every three months, participants—patients with Parkinson's disease and healthy controls—are asked to complete a Study Visit, consisting of a series of surveys that capture the experience of living with Parkinson's.

-I led UX on this transition from the early site to a revised 2.0 spec.
+I led UX on the project.
 I was supported by an in-house development team, art direction, and project management.

 User interviews and research clarified how much elderly users and those suffering from neurological disorders struggle with visuals and technology.
 We developed detailed personas to ground the project in empathy for our target cohort.

 Developing a complex system of experiences, interaction, and databases with a client engaged in serious academic research requires more than page layouts.
 I was often called upon to create high-level functional documentation to assist client understanding.

 These documents were presented in collaborative workshop meetings and clarified decisions which were reflected back to our development team in the technical spec.

 Research informed UI